Qalthos/blog/content/CIVX/just-another-ten-hour-day.rst

 I suddenly saw an interesting anomaly.
 Most senators had the contact info were styled exactly the same, despite having quite varying styles otherwise.
-Kate had already seen that most of the addresses are together in some sort of paragraph tag, and was trying to regex on the contents of each paragraph on the page.
+Kate had already seen that most of the addresses are together in some sort of paragraph tag, and was trying to regexp on the contents of each paragraph on the page.
 What she hadn't noticed was that every page had a <div class="field-content"> that contained all the contact info.
 Now that, that was something a bit more to go on.
 Furthermore,